 Thirty-five hours of coursework are concentrated in general education.
-At Yavapai College the Arizona General Education Curriculum (AGEC-A) is embedded in the Associate of Fine Arts Degree.
+At Yavapai College the Arizona General Education Curriculum (AGEC-B) is embedded in the Associate of Business Degree.
 In most instances, a student can fulfill all lower division general education and major requirements of the public universities in Arizona through completion of this degree.
 Students preparing to major in areas such as business, fine arts, science, health-related professions, and engineering should select courses to meet the AGEC requirements in the college and major they plan to pursue upon transfer.
-The core curriculum consists of four parts: (1) Foundation Studies include critical literacy, precise writing, qualitative thinking, and the process of analysis and synthesis that underlie logical reasoning; (2) Interdisciplinary Core Studies focus on the conceptual frameworks through which a thinker, a culture, or an academic discipline may approach an issue; (3) Area Studies link foundation skills in thinking and communicating and the Core emphasis on conceptual frameworks to the content orientation of academic disciplines; (4) Special Requirements incorporate additional university requirements in "Intensive Writing/Critical Inquiry and specific "Awareness Areas."
-The six credit Liberal Studies Core requirement at Yavapai College fulfills the "Options" component of the AGEC-A. Upon completion of all 35 credit hours (including the Special Requirements) of the AGEC-A with a grade of "C" of higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC-A upon admission to one of the state universities in Arizona.
+The core curriculum consists of four parts: (A) Foundation Studies include critical literacy, precise writing, qualitative thinking, and the process of analysis and synthesis that underlie logical reasoning; (B) Core Studies focus on the conceptual frameworks through which a thinker, a culture, or an academic discipline may approach an issue; (C) Area Studies link foundation skills in thinking and communicating and the core emphasis on conceptual frameworks to the content orientation of academic disciplines; (D) Computer Systems and Applications.

+Arizona General Education (AGEC) special requirements incorporate additional university requirements in Intensive Writing/Critical Inquiry (IRW), Ethnic/Race/Gender (ERG) awareness, and Global/International and Historical (GIH) awareness areas.
+Upon completion of all 35 credit hours (including the special requirements) of the AGEC with a grade of "C" or higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.

-Three credit hours of Communications coursework are required for this degree.
+Three credit hours of communications coursework are required for this degree.
 Twenty-six credit hours of coursework in this degree are in major and elective studies.
+This aspect of the degree affords the student an opportunity to begin work on a major area of study.

-Students preparing to transfer to an upper-division baccalaureate degree program should contact an advisor in the major field of study at the transfer institution in addition to meeting regularly with a faculty advisor and/or counselor at Yavapai College.
+Students preparing to transfer to an upper-division baccalaureate degree program should contact an academic advisor in the major field of study at the transfer institution in addition to meeting regularly with an academic advisor and/or counselor at Yavapai College.
 Regular advisement is important to build an educational plan and ensure transferability of general education, elective, and major courses.
-Students intending to transfer to one of the Arizona public universities can obtain specific information on transferability of courses from the Course Equivalency Guide and curriculum transfer guides available from academic advisors.
+Students intending to transfer to one of the Arizona public universities can obtain specific information on transferability of courses from the course applicability system (CAS) website at www.az.transfer.org/cas and curriculum transfer guides available from advisors and counselors.
 Transfer guides are also available from each university's web site.